Skip to content

 Although my wedding was postponed and bachelor party cancelled due to COVID, giving these shirts to my friends was the perfect way to demonstrate my appreciation for friendship that spans decades.

 It might not be traditional to include a van in a design portfolio, but there is no greater expression of my creative energy and passion for the outdoors than the 808Van.
-Originally from Hawaii, the 808Van has taken over 3 years to build and is still a work-in-progress.
-Great design is never done!
+Originally from Hawaii, the 808Van took over 4 years to build and provided countless camping adventures all over California.

 Wedding Design